Documentation

 "Enable protection to manage channels" message

-Why are videos still blocked after I whitelisted the channel?
+Why are videos still blocked after I approved the channel?

 • Try refreshing the YouTube page